Aim

 Additional Criteria

-The winner (pictured below) of the 2022 CPMEC Clinical Educator of the Year Award is: Dr Joshua Manukonga, New Zealand
+The winner (pictured below) of the 2025 CPMEC Clinical Educator of the Year Award is: Dr Katie Maclean, NSW.

 Past Winners of the CPMEC Award for Clinical Educator of the Year